Franches-Mercedes/Treasure-Chest-Game/README.md

 # Treasure-Chest-Game

-This program creates a list of 15 random numbers ranging from 1 to 50, to represent treasure chest money.
-Each item in the list represents a treasure chest box.
-The list will have 16 items since the first item in the index has a value of 0.
-After the list has been given random numbers for indexes of [1] to [15], another variable will be used to generate a number from 1 to 15.
-This random number will be used to assign a -1 to the list using the random number as the index.
-Once the game begins, the user has 10 attempts to enter a valid treasure chest box (a number from 1 to 15).
-If the treasure chest contains money (positive number) then the monetary value will be added to an accumulator and the following output will be displayed to the user.
-If the user opens the treasure chest with a -1 then the game stops and the program displays that the user has lost the game :(.
-If after the 10th input the user has not opened a chest with a -1 then a message must be displayed that they have won the game and display the total amount of money that they have won!
+# Overview
+This Python program creates a treasure chest game using a list of 15 random numbers ranging from 1 to 50 to represent treasure chest money.
+The list contains 16 items total, where index 0 is always set to 0 and indexes 1 through 15 represent the playable treasure chests.

+One random chest is assigned a value of `-1`, which represents the losing chest.
+The user has 10 attempts to choose a valid chest number from 1 to 15.

+If the selected chest contains a positive value, that amount is added to the user’s total cash.
+If the user selects the chest containing `-1`, the game ends immediately and the user loses.
+If the user successfully opens 10 chests without selecting the chest containing the  `-1`, they win and the program displays the total amount of money earned.

+# Features
+- Generates random treasure chest values
+- Assigns one losing chest with a value of `-1`
+- Accepts user input for chest selections
+- Prevents invalid chest numbers
+- Tracks total money earned
+- Ends the game on a losing selection or after 10 successful attempts

+# Language Used
+- Python

+# Skills Demonstrated
+- Lists
+- Loops
+- Conditional statements
+- Random number generation
+- User input handling
+- Accumulators

+# How to Run
+Run the program in Python from the command line or in an IDE of preference